Last Updated Sep 23, 2022, 10:11 AM ET

 Maryland is trading smashing crabs for smashing sports gambling revenue projections.
-The first five retail sportsbooks in the state are now open, with more on the way.
+The first six retail sportsbooks in the state are now open, with more on the way.

-The Old Line State is the last of its Mid-Atlantic brethren to legalize sports wagering, with online betting tabled for 2022.
-An abundance of in-state sports franchises, coupled with its proximity to those in nearby states, positions Maryland as a competitive market for sports betting in the United States.
+An abundance of in-state sports franchises, coupled with its proximity to those in nearby states, positions Maryland as a competitive market for the best sports betting sites in the United States.

 Read on for a detailed summary of everything you need to know about sports wagering in Maryland.